Using OpenID Connect

 Mydex provides Subscribing organisations with two environments to work with OpenID Connect as follows:

-OpenID Connect specification defines a mechanism for an OpenID Connect Relying Party to obtain information needed to interact with the OP, including its OAuth 2.0 endpoint locations.
+OpenID Connect specification defines a mechanism for an OpenID Connect Relying Party to obtain information needed to interact with the OP, including the various OAuth 2.0 endpoints that are consumed as part of the protocol.

-However, if your client library expects to use discovery, the URLs you need are here:
+However, if your client library expects to use discovery, or if you are seeking to confirm the auth, token and other endpoints, the URLs you need are here:

 Mydex CIC has a Sandbox and Live environment.
 We recommend you get set up against our sandbox first to test your connection.
-It's good practice if you use a separate staging or testing environment/URL of your own to connect to the Sandbox, before you proceed with a live service on a live URL.
+It's good practice if you use a separate staging or testing environment with a unique URL of its own to connect to the Sandbox, before you proceed with a live service on a live URL.

 Once you have got it working correctly at a technical level and your Subscribing organisation has completed verification, you can request that it is promoted to our live environment when you are ready, at which time you will be issued with another OAuth2.0 client for live environment use.